faceyspacey/webpack-flush-chunks/README.md

 ## Webpack 4 Aggressive Code Splitting Support

 This plugin allows for complex code splitting to be leveraged for improved caching and less code duplication!
+Below are two examples of well tested splitting configurations.
+If you experience any issues with bespoke optimization configurations, we would love to hear about it!

 #### Before:
 Before this update, developers were limited to a single chunk stratagey.
 What the stratagey did was give developers a similar chunk method to `CommonsChunkPlugin` that was used in Webpack 3.
 We did not support `AggressiveSplittingPlugin`